Kansas CPA requirements

 All CPA Exam candidates in Kansas must have a bachelor’s degree or higher from a regionally accredited college or university.
+Kansas candidates may sit for the exam 60 days prior to graduation.
 Taking the CPA Exam in Kansas requires 150 semester hours or 225 quarter hours in various course subject areas, including:

 - At least 42 semester hours in business and general education courses including: